THE FOLLOWING INFORMATION IS FOR OWNERS WHO WISH TO DISPLAY THEIR VEHICLE IN OUR FIELD OF DREAMS™

 We want the ADVENTURE OVERLAND & CAMPERVAN SHOW to be as interactive as possible, hence this request.

-For pre-event camping, simply arrive at Stratford-upon-Avon Racecourse, inform the Gate Marshal you are a Display Vehicle whereupon you will directed to whichever Display Vehicle Area is suitable for your vehicle – meaning that once you’ve set-up camp, you won’t have to move location all weekend.
+For pre-event camping, simply arrive at Stratford-upon-Avon Racecourse CV37 9SF, inform the Gate Marshal you are a Display Vehicle whereupon you will directed to our Field of Dreams™.
+Once set-up camp, you won’t have to move location all weekend.

-NOTE: If you take up the offer of free pre-event camping and you’re felling bored, then we would welcome your assistance setting up the show.
+NOTE: If you decide to book pre-event camping and you’re felling bored, then we would welcome your assistance setting up the show.
 Everything from erecting signs to marking out lanes with spikes & white rope.
-If you can spare an hour or two, then pop over to the Event Office where a tea/coffee and a lump hammer will be waiting!
+If you can spare an hour or two, then pop over to the Event Office where a tea/coffee and a lump hammer will be waiting.
 Thanks in advance!!

-Display Vehicle Enquiries: Any questions about Display Vehicles pre-event at the ADVENTURE OVERLAND & CAMPERVAN SHOW, contact myself Tom McGuigan on hello@camperlife-stratford.com
+Display Vehicle Enquiries: Any questions about Display Vehicles pre-event at the ADVENTURE OVERLAND & CAMPERVAN SHOW, contact Ashling Sans at ashlingsans@hotmail.com

 Cheers,